For Students: Telephoning

 Pick up – Answer – don't pick up!
 I don't want him to come with us.

-Hang up – To end a call – As soon as I started talk about football she hung up.
+Hang up – To end a call – As soon as I started talking about football she hung up.

 You keep breaking up* – when what the person is saying is unclear – I' S rr I'll hav a call you ck …